Jinder Mahal: WWE Champion (2017–2018)

-On the April 18 episode of SmackDown Live, Mahal won a six-pack challenge to earn a title match for the WWE Championship after interference from Mahal's new allies, The Singh Brothers (Samir and Sunil Singh), defeating the champion Randy Orton at Backlash to win the title, becoming the 50th recognized WWE Champion and the first of Indian descent.
+On the April 18 episode of SmackDown Live, Mahal won a six-pack challenge to earn a title match for the WWE Championship after interference from Mahal's new allies, The Singh Brothers (Samir and Sunil Singh), defeating the champion Randy Orton at Backlash on May 21 to win the title, becoming the 50th recognized WWE Champion and the first of Indian descent.
 According to him, Mahal was included into the feud against Orton after Rusev suffered an injury and his title win took place because the company wanted a surprise.
-Mahal retained the title against Orton at Money in the Bank, and Battleground, the first in a singles match and the second in a Punjabi Prison match.
+Mahal retained the title against Orton at Money in the Bank on June 18, and Battleground on July 23, the first in a singles match and the second in a Punjabi Prison match.

 On the August 15 episode of SmackDown Live, Baron Corbin cashed in his Money in the Bank contract on Mahal, retaining the title after Corbin was distracted by John Cena.
-In the following weeks, he retained the WWE Championship against Shinsuke Nakamura at SummerSlam and Hell in a Cell.
-On the October 17 episode of SmackDown Live, Mahal challenged Universal Champion Brock Lesnar to a match at Survivor Series, However, Mahal lost the WWE Championship to AJ Styles on the November 7 episode of SmackDown Live, ending his reign at 170 days.
+In the following weeks, he retained the WWE Championship against Shinsuke Nakamura at SummerSlam on August 20 and Hell in a Cell on October 8.
+On the October 17 episode of SmackDown Live, Mahal challenged Universal Champion Brock Lesnar to a match at Survivor Series on November 19, However, Mahal lost the WWE Championship to AJ Styles on the November 7 episode of SmackDown Live, ending his reign at 170 days.
 Mahal received his rematch for the title against Styles at Clash of Champions on December 17, but he lost by submission.